 The entrance to the building from Church Lane involves a step up and down.
 Please take care.
 There is ramped access to the left-hand rear of the building.
-Access from the rear lobby to the main hall involves low steps down and then up.
+Access from the rear lobby to the main hall involves a slight step.
 Accessible toilets are available.
 Reserved accessible parking places are available to the left-hand side of the hall.
 The hall has a hearing loop.

 Barista coffee &

 These are on the meadow adjacent to the Parish (Church) Hall.
 Access is relatively level but uneven in places, and is over gravel and grass which can get slippery in the wet.
 Access to the sound hide and Treehugger VR installation is level.

 The Community Hall has accessible parking spaces and the car park is spacious and level.
 Accessible toilet available.
 Access to the building is by a gentle slope with handrail.